Four simple accessibility improvements to apply today

 Last updated on 05/09/2024

-One of the topics I've gotten the most interested in when I first started branching off to front-end development is accessibility.
-It's sweet to see that it's been getting more and more traction these last few years, but many websites and web apps are still largely unstructured to offer a great experience to folks who rely on screen readers and/or keyboard navigation only.
+One of the topics I've become most interested in since I first started branching into front-end development is accessibility.
+It's great to see that it's been getting more and more traction these last few years, but many websites and web apps are still largely unstructured to offer a great experience to folks who rely on screen readers and/or keyboard navigation only.

-It takes great intentionality and active studying to learn all the little accessibility tweaks available to us in modern HTML and CSS, and even more so to apply them systematically on a project.
-So, to ease that just a tiny bit and maybe, who knows, help you make your website a bit more accessible, I thought of sharing a couple of the techniques I've applied to mine.
+It takes great intentionality and active studying to learn all the little accessibility tweaks available to us in modern HTML and CSS, and even more so to apply them systematically to a project.
+So, to ease that just a tiny bit and maybe, who knows, help you make your website a bit more accessible, I thought I'd share a couple of the techniques I've applied to mine.

 Aria labels

-Every interactive element on the UI should have an accessible name.
+Every interactive element in the UI should have an accessible name.
 If we're talking about text-based buttons, the DOM automatically uses its string as the name via the aria-labelledby

 attribute.
-However, when it's a case of a button without a string, we must intentionally add a name for them by using the aria-label
+However, when it's a case of a button without text, we must intentionally add a name for it by using the aria-label

 attribute.
 That's what I did with the nav bar's dark and light mode toggle.